Forbes editor says he testified before Trump's grand jury - ExBulletin

 Forbes editor says he testified before Trump’s grand jury

-NEW YORK The editor of Forbes magazine testified Thursday before the grand jury to hear evidence in a criminal investigation into former President Donald Trump and his business practices, answering questions about an article examining whether the former president has inflated his wealth.
+NEW YORK (AP) The editor of Forbes magazine testified before the grand jury on Thursday to hear evidence in a criminal investigation into former President Donald Trump and his business practices, answering questions about an article examining whether the former president inflated his wealth.

 Forbes Editor-in-Chief Randall Lane wrote in an article published on the Business Magazines website that he was asked about articles he wrote in 2015 about fixing Trump with his ranking on the annual list of the richest people’s magazines.